needhi-x/Climate-Trend-Analysis/README.md

 ---
 ## 📌 Project Overview

-This project simulates and analyzes climate data over 10 years, focusing on:
+The Climate Trend Analyzer is a data science project designed to simulate, analyze, and forecast climate variables over time.

+It focuses on identifying long-term trends in:

-- 🌡️ Temperature trends
+- 🌡️ Temperature

-- 🌧️ Rainfall patterns
+- 🌧️ Rainfall

-- 💧 Humidity variations
+- 💧 Humidity

-- 📅 Seasonal analysis
-- ⚠️ Anomaly detection
-- 🔮 Future forecasting
+and predicting future temperature using a machine learning model.

 ---